djvistasa/weather-app/ReadMe.md

 If you have any questions or need further assistance, feel free to contact me.

 Thank you for using the Weather App!

+## PS: This ReadMe file was created using chat GPT